onedata/op-gui-default/README.md

 *op-gui-default* is GUI written in Ember distributed with OP worker.

-**Note: this is legacy version of web GUI used in Onedata op-worker version 19.02.x and it is not longer maintained.
-Newer version use `oneprovider-gui`.**
+**Note: this is legacy version of web GUI used in Onedata op-worker version 19.02.x and it is no longer maintained.
+Newer versions use `oneprovider-gui`.**

 You can find `oneprovider-gui` in the repositories:
 - https://github.com/onedata/oneprovider-gui (publicly available repo)